kaeleep/3900-Activity2/3900-Activity2-Code.txt

 <img src="23275367_1893812803963016_1975875945422869971_o.jpg" alt="Kaelee Smiling">

 <h2 style="text-align:center;">About Me</h2>
 <p>I am currently a Masters student in the Biomedical Informatics program.
-I hold a Bachelor's of Science in Genetics from Iowa State University.</p>
+I hold a Bachelor's of Science in Genetics from Iowa State University.
+After graduation from Iowa State, I started working in the processing lab at Neogen, where I still currently work.</p>
-<p>I have lived in Nebraska for almost four years and I have a cat named Lily.</p>
+<p>I have lived in Nebraska for almost four years and I have a cat named Lily. </p>

 <hr>